IBM/applications-integration-using-ibm-cloud-pak-for-integration/README.md

 ![](./images/architecture-low-level.png)

 ## Flow
-1. App1 puts a shipping tracking request, in XML format, to an MQ queue (REQUEST.IN)
+1. Requester app puts a shipping tracking request, in XML format, to an MQ queue (REQUEST.IN)
-2. ACE picks App1 request from MQ queue (REQUEST.IN) and transforms XML message to JSON message
+2. ACE picks requester app request from MQ queue (REQUEST.IN) and transforms XML message to JSON message
 3. ACE puts the JSON message to an MQ queue (REQUEST.OUT)
-4. App2 picks the JSON message from the MQ queue (REQUEST.OUT) and prepares a response message
+4. Responder app picks the JSON message from the MQ queue (REQUEST.OUT) and prepares a response message
-5. App2 puts the response message, in JSON format, to an MQ Queue (REPLY.IN)
+5. Responder app puts the response message, in JSON format, to an MQ Queue (REPLY.IN)
 6. ACE picks the response message from Queue (REPLY.IN), transforms the message from JSON to XML format
 7. ACE puts the XML response message to an MQ queue (REPLY.OUT)
-8. APP1 picks the response message from the MQ queue (REPLY.OUT)
+8. Requester app picks the response message from the MQ queue (REPLY.OUT)

 ## Included Components
 - [IBM Cloud Pak for Integration](https://developer.ibm.com/components/cloud-pak-for-integration/)